2800 Meridian Parkway, Suite 175

 Most middle ear infections are caused by either bacteria or viruses.
 A common cold, the flu, or allergy symptoms that cause congestion and swelling of the nasal passages, throat, and eustachian tubes can sometimes lead to an infection.
 Anything that makes the nose stuffy has a tendency to cause swelling and blockage of the eustachian tubes.
 Swelling from colds or allergies can keep the eustachian tubes from opening and this leads to pressure changes and the accumulation of fluid in the middle ear.
 This pressure and fluid will cause pain and sometimes persistent fluid can lead to an infection.

-When to Visit Your Physician
+When to Visit Your Healthcare Provider

 Ear pain and concerns about hearing are one of the most common reasons parents take their children to the doctor.
-If you suspect that your child has an ear infection, then the #EnginEarGuys recommend you contact your physician.
-A physician will examine your child’s ear for an infection or if there is another issue causing your child’s symptoms and pain.
-If the physician does suspect an ear infection, antibiotics may or may not be recommended.
+If you suspect that your child has an ear infection, then the #EnginEarGuys recommend you contact your healthcare provider.
+A provider will examine your child’s ear for an infection or if there is another issue causing your child’s symptoms and pain.
+If the provider does suspect an ear infection, antibiotics may or may not be recommended.

 Generally speaking, an ear infection has the potential to resolve itself without antibiotic treatment.
 In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the physician prescribe antibiotics.
 However, the guidelines recommend the “watchful waiting” approach for non-severe middle ear infections in children over the age of two.
 The overall goal is to reduce over-prescription of antibiotics.

 The COVID-19 pandemic has created numerous challenges for parents.
 Navigating… Read More

 PhotoniCare sits down with Dr. Michael Novak, an Ear, Nose… Read More